Jyothsnadatla/CloudFacts/Control Statements new.rst

      } while(count<11);

-For loop
+for loop
 =========

 Java
 ^^^^^

-A :code:`For` loop is a repetition control structure that allow you to efficiently write a loop that needs to execute a specific number of times.
+A :code:`for` loop is a repetition control structure that allow you to efficiently write a loop that needs to execute a specific number of times.

-The *structure* of a :code:`For` loop in Java is:
+The *structure* of a :code:`for` loop in Java is:

 .. code-block:: java